5 Types of Tooth Fillings: Which is the Best?

 Keep in mind the cost and longevity of some of these options.
 Ceramic and gold fillings are more expensive but highly durable and can last around fifteen years with proper care.
 Amalgam fillings are more affordable, but the metal can pose health risks.
 As such, the aesthetics and price range of composite fillings have attracted patient appeal in recent years.

-You should always practice good oral hygiene techniques, and this is particularly important after a filling, so you don’t continue experiencing the same problems.
+You should always practice good oral hygiene, especially after a filling, to avoid recurring problems.

 Here are five handy steps to better dental hygiene:

-If you think your smile could be brightened, or if you feel discomfort from your teeth or are just concerned about your oral health, contact Sydney North Shore dentist KB Village Dental at (02) 9964 9166 to book an appointment today.
+If you think your smile could be brighter, feel discomfort in your teeth, or are just concerned about your oral health, contact Sydney North Shore dentist KB Village Dental at (02) 9964 9166 to book an appointment today.